 On one hand, winter in Napa means beating the crowds, but there’s a reason why the valley gets fewer visitors from December until the sun starts warming things back up in March: it’s relatively cold and rainy.
 Keep in mind where Napa is geographically relative to the rest of California and don’t be fooled into thinking you can escape cool temperatures just because it doesn’t snow.
 If you value getting a winery practically to yourself, a weekday trip to Napa in the winter will accomplish just that.
 To end on a positive note, the rolling green hills can look greener due to the rain, and although this Napa Valley elopement photographer values that, a wet bride and groom just finished being drizzled on may not!
 Choose Winter if you’d like photos that may be moody, want your elopement to be less crowded, or want to elope in the rain.

 If you’re living in San Francisco, an elopement in Napa Valley means escaping the fog and getting plenty of sun.
 I hesitate to use the word warm because from late June to September, Napa and the surrounding areas can get considerably hot.
 Heat and crowds isn’t a combination I’d usually consider enjoyable but there’s definitely ample opportunity for excellent photos with all the light in the summer.
 The colors are still plentiful during this season, there’s just a stronger tint of yellow, which isn’t necessarily a bad thing!
-What is best during these months is golden hour, which, as the name suggests, makes for shimmery golden wedding portraits.
+What is best during these months is the ‘golden hour,’ which, as the name suggests, makes for shimmering golden light, perfect for bridal portraits.
+Los Angeles elopements share this same asset but for more of the year than just summer.
 Choose Summer for your Napa elopement if you’d call yourself sunny, love being poolside with a glass of wine, or enjoy lots of sunshine!

 Such a beautiful place comes with so many options for photos so it’s crucial to find what’s right for you.
+If Napa isn’t the right fit, the rest of California is rife with options.
 My first ever visit to wine country included 3 wine tours and a stop for lunch and dinner nearby the vineyards, and I was able to cross off a few locations from that day alone.
-As a big of a challenge as it may seem, choose the place that suits you the most.
+As big of a challenge as it may seem, choose the place that suits you the most.
 As long as a place looks good, there’s a Napa elopement photographer that’s going to want to shoot it!
 So choose a location that looks like the right fit and a photographer that feels like the right fit.
-And if you still can’t decide, shoot me a text or give me a call at 786-270-8527 and let’s run through some options together!
-Whatever you choose, know you’ll be in good hands.
+Make sure to fill out a form submission or give me a call at 786-270-8527 with any questions or your napa elopement photographer needs.